newrelic/newrelic-exporter-specs/dropwizard/README.md

 Second, it provides a set of average rates.
 One is the mean rate over the lifetime of the meter.
 The others are the 1, 5 and 15 minute moving averages of the rates.

-We model this as a Count, and 4 Gauge metrics, all with the same `"name"`, which is set to the name of the Meter, and `"source.type" : "meter"`:
+We model this as a Count, and 4 Gauge metrics, all with the same `"name"`, which is set to the name of the Meter:
 * A Count metric, representing the total number of events that have been seen by the meter, over its lifetime The value of the Count is the change in the number of samples since the last reporting period happened.
 * 4 Gauge metrics: